MassMonstarr/da222kk.github.io/about.md

 permalink: /about/
 ---

-Mitt namn är Daniel och jag studerar drift och utveckling av mjukvarusystem på Linnéuniversitetet!
-Jag är erfaren inom programmeringsspråken Java samt C# och lär mig just nu mer front-end baserade teknologier som HTML, CSS samt programmeringsspråket Javascript.
+Hi!

+My name is Daniel and I'm studying programming at LNU in Sweden.
+I have experience in Java and C# and I'm currently learning more front-end based technologies such as HTML, CSS and Javascript.